chrivand/Firepower_O365_Feed_Parser/README.md

 3. In FMC, go to System > Configuration > REST API Preferences to make sure that the REST API is enabled on the FMC.

-4. Use either the FMC API Explorer, or a Script, to do a GET request for the group objects.
-Write down the Object ID's (e.g. *"000XXXX-YYYY-ZZZZ-0000-01234567890"*).
+4. Use the FMC API Explorer to do a GET request for the Group Objects.
+This is done by going into the FMC API Explorer (can be reached at https://IP-addressOfFMC/api/api-explorer), and then clicking on *"Object"* in the left menu.
+The scroll down to *"networkgroups"* and click on *"GET"* and then again on *"GET"* in the right menu.

+5. Now you will need to copy-paste the the Object ID's of the 2 Network Group Objects (*"O365_XML_IPv4"* and *"O365_XML_IPv6"*).
+The ID's will look like the following format: *"000XXXX-YYYY-ZZZZ-0000-01234567890"*.
+This is displayed in the *"Response Text"* output box in the right menu.
 You will need these later in the PUT requests to update the objects.
-The FMC API explorer can be reached at https://IP-addressOfFMC/api/api-explorer

-5. You will also need the correct API path, it is in the script already, however there is a unique identifier for the domain.
+6. You will also need the ID for the FMC Domain, to include in the API path.
 This can also be obtained from the FMC API explorer.
-When clicking on GET when doing to request above, the ID of the domain is showed in the path:
+When clicking on GET when doing to request above, the ID of the domain is showed in the path and has the same syntax as the Object ID's:

 ![Networkobjects](https://github.com/chrivand/Firepower_O365_Feed_Parser/blob/master/screenshots_FMC_O365/screenshotAPIexplorer.png)

+7. Repeat the GET request of step 4 as well for *"urlgroups"*, to obtain the ID for the URL Group Object (*"O365_XML_URL"*).
+You should now have 4 ID's copy-pasted, which you can put inside the APIcaller function.

-6. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
+8. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
-In the APIcaller function, there is an option to enable SSL verification.
+In the APIcaller function, there is an option to enable SSL verification that uses this certificate.

-7. More instructions are in comments in the 2 sample scripts.
+9. More instructions are in comments in the 2 sample scripts.
 It will say *# INPUT REQUIRED* after the variables where you are required to fill in the FMC login, the Domain ID and the Group Object ID's.
+All of these fields are in the APIcaller script.

 ### Okay, I have the Group Objects, now what?